Yehan20/Food_Preperation_Time_Prediction_system/README.md

 # Food Preperation Time and Ready Time Prediction System

-## Food labs smart food ordering system , is an intelligent system that uses AI Technology to give you the time taken for a meal to prepeared and the time it will be avaiable, to an user before he can make an order, which helps him to get notified
+## Food labs smart food ordering system , is an intelligent system that uses AI Technology to give you the time taken for a meal to be prepeared and the time it will be avaiable, to an user before he can make an order, which helps him to get notified .

 ## This is deployed in a Test envirnmoment the deployed envirnoment may not be suitable for Production